MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-mirrored-sql-servers.md

 ## Unsupported scenarios

-DPM does not support the following scenarios for mirrored SQL Server databases:
+DPM doesn't support the following scenarios for mirrored SQL Server databases:

-- If the database is mirrored on the same server.
+- If the database is mirrored on the same server
-- If the SQL Server mirroring session uses an explicitly configured IP address.
+- If the SQL Server mirroring session uses an explicitly configured IP address